RoMac Automatic CW Identifier

 The smallest system that the software has been tested on is 400 MHz Celeron with 128 MB of memory with Windows 2000.
 The Automatic CW Identifier has been tested on Creative, Intel High definition sound systems, Dell Latitude Laptops.

-Without the license key the software will not save any settings and will operate for 25 minutes at a time.
+Without the license key the software will run for 10 hours of cumulative running time.

 1. I get an error that only one instance of the RoMac Automatic CW Identifier can be launched.